 The Jefferson Conservation District is a local organization backed with federal expertise.
 It is affiliated with the NRCS (Natural Resources Conservation Service) Service Center in Longmont, CO, and the staff of the two offices communicate daily to fulfill the needs of the land and its stewards.

-The mission of the NRCS is to “provide leadership in a partnership effort to help people conserve, maintain, and improve our natural resources and environment.”
+The mission of the NRCS is to “provide resources to farmers and landowners to aid them with conservation.”
 The agency accomplishes these goals by coordinating the best scientific knowledge available into resources accessible at the local level.
 In a personal form, technical assistance is available with a phone call to your local resource conservationist.
 Additionally, the NRCS administers Farm Bill funding, mainly through the Environmental Quality Incentives Program (EQIP), to reward land owners for implementing conservation practices on their land.
 If you think your land would benefit from forest, crop, or range management, feel free to give us a call.
-Use the JCD main line or call Longmont directly 303/776-1242, Ext.
+Use the JCD main line or call Longmont directly 303-776-1242, Ext.
 3, to get in contact during business hours.

 More immediately, see what help is available at your fingertips with our online resources:

 Jennifer Cook with our Brighton, CO, office publishes a regular newsletter of resources, announcements, and advice for the small acreage land owner (Landowner Newsletter Winter 2017).